-Can it be profitable in today’s market?
+Can it be profitable in a pricey property market?
 How difficult is it?
 And is it worth the effort?
+Canstar explores with the help of some experts.

 What is house flipping?